Zax37/WapMap/README.md

 He planned on rewriting the rendering to SFML, but he failed to get it working and abandoned the project.

+Since I don't have source code for some of the changes in HGE, which kijanek made, I've cloned the HGE repository, merged with the header files from his version and re-implemented some of the changes.

 ## Building

 1. Get Visual Studio 2017 (HGE won't build in 2019 from what I've seen).